ttlappalainen/NMEA2000_Teensyx/README.md

 # NMEA2000_Teensyx

-This library provides a Teensy CAN driver for the NMEA2000 library.
+This library provides a Teensy 3.1/3.2/3.5/3.6/4.0/4.1 CAN driver for the NMEA2000 library.

+Library is under tests.
+I prefer to start to use it also for Teensy 3.1/3.2/3.5/3.6 for non critical devices in testing purposes so that possible errors will be catched.
+Final goal is to use this as default library for all Teensy boards.

 See https://github.com/ttlappalainen/NMEA2000.